voidfiles/ci-presentation/presentation.md

 <div class="notes">
 No where did our process demonstrate the most buisness value as it did on the last project mixed media labs built.
 That project was App.net.
 A paid social network platform.

-Building it was a risky proposition, so we wanted to gauge user interest before built the whole thing.
+Building it was a risky proposition, so we wanted to gauge user interest before we built the whole thing.

-We ended up building Kickstarter-like site, and If 10,000 users committed $50 with 30 days.
+We ended up building a Kickstarter-like site, and If 10,000 users would commit $50 within 30 days.
 We would launch the service.
 </div>

 ---